OctopusDeploy/docs/docs/getting-started/first-deployment/index.md

 hideInThisSection: true
 ---

-If you are new to Octopus Deploy and would like to learn by doing this tutorial is for you.
-By the end of this tutorial you will have completed your first deployment of a sample application to one or more of your servers.

-If you haven't already signed up for a free-self hosted license or free cloud instance you can do so on our [sign-up page](https://octopus.com/free).
-If you do elect to run the self-hosted version of Octopus Deploy, please follow our [installation guide](docs/installation/index.md#install-octopus).
+This tutorial will help you complete your first deployment of a provided sample [hello world package](https://octopus.com/images/docs/hello-world.1.0.0.zip) to one or more of your servers.
+The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud, or self-hosted.
+The tutorial assumes you have a brand new instance running and will walk through the rest of the setup, including configuring deployment targets.

-This tutorial is expected to take between **25-35 minutes** to complete and will cover:
+This tutorial is expected to take between **25-35 minutes** to complete, with each step taking between **2-5** minutes to complete.

 1. [Configure environments](docs/getting-started/first-deployment/configure-environments.md)
 2. [Create projects](docs/getting-started/first-deployment/create-projects.md)